Azure/benchpress/CONTRIBUTING.md

   1. Add the new type to the generator code at `BenchPress\Generators\ResourceTypes`.
   1. Update `Get-ResourceByType` to add the `ResourceType` to the `switch`.
 If there are any new parameters for the cmdlet, those need to documented in the comments and added to the parameters that are accepted.
-  1. If new parameters are added to `Get-ResourceByType` those same parameters must also be added to `Confirm-Resource` to be passed through in the parameters hashtable and the comments updated appropriately.
+  1. If new parameters are added to `Get-ResourceByType`, those same parameters must also be added to `Confirm-Resource` to be passed through in the parameters hashtable and the comments updated appropriately.
   1. A new example must be created in the examples folder.
      - If the example is in the family of an existing resource, add the resource to the existing family's files.